bjsi/incremental-everything/README.md

 #### AI Gratitude Journal

 - Prompts you to reflect and expand upon things you've written about in your daily document reflections and gratitude journal sections.

+#### AI "K-Probes"

+- Prompts you to refine your ideas over time by randomly picking paragraphs from articles you have written and critiques them.
+- Uses metadata from the articles to pick a relevant persona.

+#### AI Edit Later

+- Tag Edit Later Rem with.
+- Get card refactoring suggestions from GPT.

 ### Development Details